adamdji/codex/Web/css.md

 - use a font even if it is not installed
 - `src` path to the font
 - `font-family` name of the font for the rest of the style sheet

+## Design Tips / Tricks

+- Light text on dark background, increase height between lines and weight of the font to make it easier to read
+- For long spans of text reducing contrast helps readability